We hope that this Hub will help all businesses in our sector:

 14/04/25 - Update of the Blue Boat Horizon LCA Project on the EBI page

-01/04/25 - The UK Government has released its Maritime Decarbonisation Strategy setting out how the UK Marine and Maritime Industry will achieve net 0 GHG fuel emissions by 2050 with new emission goals set for 2030 and 2040.
+01/04/25 - The UK Government has released its Maritime Decarbonisation Strategy (MDS) setting out how the UK Marine and Maritime Industry will achieve net 0 GHG fuel emissions by 2050 with new emission goals set for 2030 and 2040.

 04/03/25 - The UK Climate Change Committee release details of Carbon Budget 7 which includes the strategy for Marine and Maritime Net 0 Decarbonisation.